Blog Product ManagementRICE Score Framework: Definition, Template, and Prioritization Guide

 The linked spreadsheet above also automates each calculation for you, so you don’t have to do it manually for all your features.

-Sometimes, a lower-scoring feature might better address a critical user need.
+Sometimes, a lower-scoring feature may still be worth prioritizing if it solves a critical user problem.

 5. Execute